nginxinc/nginx-ingress-workshops/Plus/labs/lab6/readme.md

     How long did it take Kubernetes to add the new pods?

-    Nginx Ingress will run Active healthchecks against the pods, and then begin routing traffic to the **five** new pods.
-Nginx Ingress Controller automatically discovers the new pods and immediately reconfigures it's upstream groups and route traffic to them once marked healthy (Pass the health checks).
+    Nginx Ingress will run Active healthchecks against all the pods, and then begin routing traffic to the **five** new pods.
+Nginx Ingress Controller automatically discovers the new pods and immediately reconfigures the Upstream groups and load balance traffic to them once marked healthy (After passing the health checks).

     Active healthchecks, DNS service Discovery and NGINX Plus reconfiguration API are Premium features of Nginx Plus, these features are used here, where the NGINX Ingress Controller uses the Nginx Plus API to automatically update the list Upstreams with newly discovered pods and begins to load balance them.